 February– Almond trees begin to blossom and certain bulbs to sprout.
 It’s time to carefully select, collect and dry tomato, pepper and other seeds, before laying them snuggly in seedbeds.
 Winter slowly recedes, but not before giving us the gift of snow, rain and wind.
 And constant sun, of course.

-March– Oh spring, with your almond and mimosa blossoms, your daffodils, your lilies, and your long trail of bulbs bursting throughout La Viñuela!
+March– Oh spring, with your mimosa blossoms, your daffodils, your lilies, and your long trail of bulbs bursting throughout La Viñuela!
 Accompanied by the sound of endless birdsong, fruits begin to show and the first vegetable seeds are planted in the garden.

 April– The smell of jasmine and orange blossom is intoxicating.
 Along with lilies flower daisies, tulips, and wisteria, cherries, pears and quince.
 Spring rains entice the grass to burst with green, and vegetation abounds.
 The garden is alive.
 Baby vines begin their climb to create summer shade for the porches, and white poplars shed their cotton-like tufts, covering La Viñuela for a few days in a white robe like snow.

 May– Roses bloom, highly scented!
 Early vegetables grow in the garden and temperatures continue to rise.
 It’s time for the brave to enjoy that first jump in the pool.

 June– The warmth brings us wild cherries, persimmons, apricots, daisies, and acanthus blossoms, while the garden produces lettuce, peppers, strawberries and raspberries… Those jams never tasted so good!